 - health anxiety

 Neurodevelopmental disorders such as Autism Spectrum Disorder/Asperger’s Syndrome is assessed, diagnosed and advice given.

 The psychology service can further provide help with managing physical health problems, such as cancer, chronic pain, fatigue, functional symptoms, obesity, hyperactivity and attention difficulties, and medically unexplained symptoms.
 The service is accessed via direct GP referral or self referral by contacting the hospital.

 Who runs the service

 The service is run by Dr Lene Thorgrimsen Forrester, who is a Consultant Clinical Psychologist chartered by the British Psychological Society and registered with the Health Care Professions Council.
-She has completed a PhD in psychology and a Doctorate in Clinical Psychology, has 20 years' experience in the field of clinical and academic psychology, and is a published author of books and academic journal articles.
+She has completed a Ph.D in psychology and a Doctorate in Clinical Psychology, with 20 years' experience in the field of clinical and academic psychology.
+Dr Forrester is also a published author of books and academic journal articles.

 Dr Forrester has special expertise in psychological trauma and psychological medicine.
 She can provide psychological interventions in English and the Scandinavian languages.